 Ingredients

-You can find the full ingredient list in the recipe card below, but here are a few notes to help you assemble your supplies: (Links are affiliate links and I earn a small commission from qualifying purchases.)
+You can find the full ingredient list in the recipe card below, but here are a few notes to help you assemble your ingredients and other supplies.
+(Links are affiliate links and I earn a small commission from qualifying purchases.)

-• Egg whites: Between the cake and frosting, this recipe uses a LOT of egg whites!
-If you don’t have some on hand already from other baking projects, I recommend buying a carton of 100% egg whites to use–it is usually found right next to the eggs in the grocery store.
+- Large egg whites: Between the cake and frosting, this recipe uses a LOT of egg whites!
+If you don’t have some on hand already from other baking projects, I recommend buying a carton of 100% pasteurized egg whites to use–it is usually found right next to the eggs in the grocery store.
 This will save you time and ingredient waste.

-• Gel food coloring: I always recommend gel colors, as opposed to liquid food coloring, because they are more concentrated, so you need less coloring to get your desired shade.
-I used Americolor brand colors for these cakes.
+- Gel food coloring: I always recommend gel colors, as opposed to liquid food coloring, because they are more concentrated, so you need less coloring to get your desired shade.
+I used Americolor brand colors: Electric Purple, Regal Purple, Sky Blue & Soft Pink.

 Equipment